Best practices for SMS Marketing Compliance in 2024

 Step 6.
 Keep every campaign compliant

-Once you have consent, you must honor it to remain in compliance, as well as to maintain good relationships with your customers.
-In addition avoiding prohibited content, keep these tips in mind as you’re creating campaigns and managing your subscriber lists:
+Once you have consent, you must honour it to remain in compliance, as well as to maintain good relationships with your customers.
+In addition, avoiding prohibited content, keep these tips in mind as you’re creating campaigns and managing your subscriber lists:

 Include your business name in every message.